-Most funding for the fellowship is provided by a training grant from the National Center for Advancing Translational Science.
-However, some costs (such as tuition expenses beyond the NIH allowance) cannot be charged to the training grant and must be covered by the applicant's home department.
-The exact amount varies by fellow but is estimated to be around \$80,000 per year.
-Revenue generated from clinical activities (up to 20% effort) can be used to offset these costs.
+Two thirds of the fellow's funding is provided by a training grant from the National Center for Advancing Translational Science.
+However, some costs (e.g., tuition expenses beyond the NIH allowance) cannot be charged to the training grant and must be covered by the applicant's home department.
+The exact amount varies by fellow but ranges up to \$50,000 per year.
+Revenue generated from the fellow's clinical activities (up to 20% effort) can be used to offset these costs.